Quietek/SaveSync/README.md

                 $ python SteamSync.py --add gameid={ GAMEID HERE } path={ PASTE PATH TO GAME SAVE HERE }

 #### Can I run SteamSync from the Steam Deck's game mode?
-I would encourage you to look into using the provided systemd service file as opposed to running it as a dedicated application in steam, but I believe there should be no reason why you can't add SteamSync.py as an application so long as you make sure it's executable, though you may need to take extra steps to get the command line to pop up when you do.
+I would encourage you to use the provided systemd service file as opposed to running it as a dedicated application in steam, but I believe there should be no reason why you can't add SteamSync.py as an application so long as you make sure it's executable, though you may need to take extra steps to get the command line to pop up when you do.

-#### A Steam game's save data isn't getting detected or a folder that shouldn't be considered a save is getting detected as a save, what do I do?
+#### A Steam game's save data isn't getting detected
 This is likely because the entry on PC Gaming Wiki is either incorrect, incomplete, or entirely missing.
-If you can, it is highly encouraged to update/create the wiki page with the relevant save game information if you know where it is.
-That said, there are cases where that either won't help or isn't a simple thing to do, so you can also manually update the entry in the database using the interactive database manager by running python SteamSync.py with no additional command line arguments.
+If you can, it is highly encouraged to update/create the wiki page with the relevant save game information if you can.
+That said, there are cases where that either won't help or isn't a simple thing to do, so you can also manually update the entry in the database using the interactive database manager.

+#### A folder that shouldn't be considered a save is getting detected as a save, what do I do?

-If there's an incorrect folder being synced, another possibility is that the UID portion of the file path is located in a folder with non-UID directories, please let me know on GitHub if you find a game with this problem, so far the only ones I have found, and that have been explicitly coded around, are Metro 2033 and Metro Last Light.
+If there's an incorrect folder being synced, it is likely because the UserID portion of the specified filepath is located in a folder with both UserID and non-UserID directories.
+These are manually excluded by SteamSync currently, butlease let me know on GitHub if you find a game with this problem, so far the only ones I have found are Metro 2033 and Metro Last Light.

 #### How can I help/contribute to the project?
 Just using the software and helping identify any bugs you encounter is a big help!
 If you find something not working correctly, taking some time to submit a bug report would be a big help in squashing remaining issues and incompatibilities.